 The devil or dark god of the Persians was known as Ahriman.
-This devil is found in the ancient beliefs of Zoroastrianism.
-The founder of this religion was Zoroaster, an Iranian prophet [ 6 BCE]1.
+Pictured as a lion-headed demon, this devil is found in the ancient beliefs of Zoroastrianism.
+The founder of this religion was Zoroaster, an Iranian prophet1.
 He established his religion on monotheistic beliefs that would come to dominate over much of the Arabic and Middle Eastern world.

 In the mythological legends of the Zoroaster, there was a devil named Ahriman, with a twin brother who was considered holy, named Ahura Mazda.
+This was the highest god in Zoroastrian religion, upholding truth and cosmic order.
+His brother, Ahriman, however was quite different.
 The name Ahriman means fiendish spirit.
 In the myths of the Zoroaster, It was the duty of Ahriman to direct the seasonal changes.

 1.Age of Zoroastrianism [Zoroaster, c.628 BC-c.551]

 Encyclopedia.com http://www.encyclopedia.com/html/Z/Zoroaste.asp Accessed 2/4/09